occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 If you want to work with streams of data, the reactor `SubscriptionModel` is probably a better option since it's using the [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) publisher from [project reactor](https://projectreactor.io/).

-Note that it's fine to use `SubscriptionModel`, even though the event store is implemented using the blocking api, and vice versa.
+Note that it's fine to use reactive `SubscriptionModel`, even though the event store is implemented using the blocking api, and vice versa.
 If the datastore allows it, you can also run subscriptions in a different process than the processes reading and writing to the event store.

 To get started with subscriptions refer to [Using Subscriptions](#using-subscriptions).